MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-uninstall.md

 1. Uninstall Microsoft R Open (MRO) and remove any dependent packages used only by MRO:

   + On RHEL: `yum erase microsoft-r-open-mro-3.3.x86_64`
-  + On Ubuntu: `apt-get remove microsoft-r-open-mro-3.3`
+  + On Ubuntu: `apt-get purge microsoft-r-open-mro-3.3`
   + On SUSE: `zypper remove microsoft-r-open-mro-3.3`

 2. Most packages are uninstalled, including Microsoft R Server.
 List the remaining packages to see what's left.
 On a 9.1. installation, you should see only those packages used for operationalizing R Server analytics.
 Uninstall each one in the following order: